iomesh/docs/docs/deploy/install-iomesh.md

    > **Note:**
    >
-   > 上述脚本文件在安装结束后仍将会继续保留，以便在安装出现错误时帮助排除故障。您可以通过运行脚本 curl -sSL https://iomesh.run/uninstall_iomesh.sh | sh -，删除 IOMesh 安装脚本文件。

-   After installation, IOMesh resources left by running the script will be saved for future troubleshooting

-   IOMesh resources installed by running the entered script will be reserved for future troubleshooting if any error occurs during installation.
-You may enter the script below to remove all IOMesh resources from the Kubernetes Cluster: `curl -sSL https://iomesh.run/uninstall_iomesh.sh | sh -`**
+   > IOMesh resources left by running the commands will be saved for troubleshooting if any error occurs during installation.
+You can run `curl -sSL https://iomesh.run/uninstall_iomesh.sh | sh -` to remove all IOMesh resources from the Kubernetes cluster.

 #### Manual Installation

-If you want to do some configurations on your own, follow the steps below to manually install IOMesh.
+If you want to configure parameters during installation on your own, follow the steps below to manually install IOMesh.

-##### Installing `Helm3`
+##### Installing `Helm`

-Run the commands below to install `Helm3`.
-Skip this step if `Helm3` is already installed.
+Run the commands below to install `Helm`.
+Skip this step if `Helm` is already installed.

 ```shell
 curl -fsSL -o get_helm.sh https://raw.githubusercontent.com/helm/helm/master/scripts/get-helm-3